 The 13th-century barons [who drew up the Magna Carta] will be spinning in their highly ornate, lead-lined coffins.

 A further complication for Mr. Cameron is that the 1998 Act is embedded in the devolution arrangements for Scotland and Wales, and the Good Friday agreement guarantees that Britain will incorporate the European convention into Northern Ireland’s law.
 So we’ll end up with the extraordinary situation that people in different parts of the UK will have different rights.

 The madness doesn’t stop with the UK.
-Incredibly, we also have before us (courtesy of Martin Howe QC) a draft bill which proposes that a person’s rights will depend on whether they were a British citizen (who would have ‘full fundamental rights’), an EU national (who would have fewer rights), or a foreigner (fewer rights again).
+Incredibly, we also have before us (courtesy of Martin Howe QC) a draft bill which proposes that a person’s rights will depend on whether they are a British citizen (who will have ‘full fundamental rights’), an EU national (who will have fewer rights), or a foreigner (fewer rights again).
 Such a ‘graded’ system would make a mockery of the very notion of human rights – which by definition are the same for all mankind.